Skip to content

 If you do not have acrylic switch plates, you may skip.

-Acrylic switch plates are laser cut, and due to the nature of the laser cutting process, the size of a hole will differ on its top side and bottom side, and there might be some variance in how tight or loose the switches are held in the holes.
+Acrylic switch plates are laser cut, and due to the nature of the laser cutting process, the size of a hole will differ on its top and bottom sides, and there might be some variance in how tight or loose the switches are held in the holes.

 Your plates will arrive with one side having no protective film, and one side having one.
 First try pushing the switches from the side with no film.
 If you encounter too little or too much resistance, try pushing from the other side.
 Regardless, the switches will be secure once pushed into the hotswap sockets.